 Runner-up: Sage 50

 Sage 50 goes toe-to-toe with QuickBooks Pro on most core features.
 In fact, it offers more powerful inventory management tools than its competitor.
-It’s also priced at $299 (as of this writing, the software is on sale for $269).
+It’s also priced starting at $439 a year.
 Sage 50 boasts a convenient customizable dashboard, so you can add shortcuts for functions that your business uses the most.